 The Techniques of Gracie Jiu-Jitsu

 Although jiu-jitsu, in general, employs striking, kicking, throwing, and ground fighting, the strong point of most jiu-jitsu systems is their joint locking techniques.
-Gracie jiu-jitsu uses all the aforementioned techniques plus techniques borrowed from boxing, karate, and many other fighting systems.
+Gracie jiu-jitsu uses all the techniques mentioned above plus techniques borrowed from boxing, karate, and many other fighting systems.

 Traditionally, Gracie jiu-jitsu is taught only in private groups of three students.
 The number three is used so that the students can train with a partner as the instructor works with each student.